Our Board of Directors

 Joan has a wealth of professional and personal experience advocating for persons on the autism spectrum.
-Her educational background is in english and education.
+Her educational background is in English and education.
 She earned her Masters Degree from the University of Wisconsin, Madison, and taught English, Journalism, Speech, and Special Education in the Sheboygan and Thiensville-Mequon, Wisconsin public school districts.
 She is a personal advocate for her adult son who is on the spectrum and has worked at Pacer Center, the Autism Society of Minnesota, and the Archie D. and Bertha H. Walker Foundation.
 She has also served as a member of advisory councils for the Bloomington and Minneapolis public schools and on several committees and boards for organizations such as the Autism Society of Minnesota, Gillette Children’s Hospital, REM and Outcomes, Inc.

-Katie Plunkett, MA, SLP
+Director: Katie Plunkett, MA, SLP

 Katie has worked as a speech-language pathologist for the Minneapolis Public Schools Early Childhood Special Education program for the past 22 years.
 She was excited to collaborate with an ECSE teacher 20 years ago to begin the first preschool class specifically for students with autism.
 Since then, her role has evolved to include Autism Resource Specialist, Early Childhood Autism Lead, and interventionist providing home-based service and consultation in community preschools and daycares, teaching social-communication classes.
 She knows the value of seeing a child as a member of both a family and a class and collaborates with the adults in the child’s life to promote understanding and success across settings.
 Katie appreciates the gifts and talents that all students have and feels strongly that it is possible to create positive learning experiences for students with a range of learning needs.

-Executive Director: Shannon Andreson, MA
+Communications Director: Shannon Andreson, MA